 The Peekapoo is a very smart little dog and tends to learn new things quickly.

 BOAS is a horrendous condition for a dog to live with, and makes it hard for them to breathe even when at rest.
-Especially on very hot days a Peekapoo can be at risk of overheating, especially if they are being very active or are spending a lot of time in an area with little or no shade.
+Especially on very hot days, a Peekapoo can be at risk of overheating, particularly if they are being very active or are spending a lot of time in an area with little or no shade.

 If you plan on taking your Peekapoo on vacation to the beach, it might be a good idea to get them a good clipping before you go out.
 Also, taking along some shade for them will help prevent any heat-related issues.

 Being crossed with a dog with a full muzzle might reduce the chances of your pup having problems, but it won’t remove them completely.